-- Maximize the scale of impact by providing comprehensive technical assistance to as many communities as reasonably possible. - Maximize impact by leveraging additional funding and other resources (whether public, philanthropic, or other private resources). - Demonstrate success in efficiently taking existing practices to scale; and in aggregating place-based work into key findings, noteworthy practices, and guidance to inform future DOT policy, technical assistance, planning and capacity building efforts. - Ensure longevity of technical assistance impact by ensuring the long-term transfer of knowledge through documentation and archiving.
+- Maximize the scale of impact by providing comprehensive technical assistance to as many communities as reasonably possible. - Maximize impact by leveraging additional funding and other resources (whether public, philanthropic, or other private resources). - Demonstrate success in efficiently taking existing practices to scale; and in

-2. Review and Selection Process

-a.
+- aggregating place-based work into key findings, noteworthy practices, and guidance to inform future DOT policy, technical assistance, planning and capacity building efforts. - Ensure longevity of technical assistance impact by ensuring the long-term transfer of knowledge through documentation and archiving. - 2.
+Review and Selection Process - a.
 Review for Eligibility and Completeness

 For each application, DOT staff will assess whether the applicant is eligible and submitted all the information requested for a complete application.
-Applications that may not have all the necessary components will be referred to an Evaluation Management Oversight request the missing information with a response time of 5 business days.
+Applications that may not have all the necessary components will be referred to an Evaluation Management Oversight Team, which will contact the applicant if it is determined they are an eligible applicant and request the missing information with a response time of 5 business days.
 Applicants that do not supply required information in this timeframe will be disqualified.
 Applications received from ineligible entities will not be considered for funding.
 Applicants who are determined to be ineligible will be notified in writing, and all determinations will be documented.